Due Monday 11/26 Note revised date and submission procedure below.

 To raise the $100 million, however, you would have to issue a bond (just as corporations or government agencies do).
 A bond is basically a legally enforceable IOU: in exchange for money today, your company agrees to make specified payments in the future.
 In this case, suppose you could raise $100 million today by issuing a bond promising to pay $7 million per year until year 10, at which time you would pay an additional $7 million plus the original $100 million.

 Using a spreadsheet program, determine whether it would be a good idea to go ahead with the project if the interest rate were 5%.
 That is, would it be profitable to borrow the money and make the investment?
 What is the present value of the project?
 How would the PV and your decision be affected if the interest rate were 4% or 6% instead?
-Turn in a printout of your spreadsheet for the 5% case showing how you arrived at your results.
-Make it clear what you did, either by adding text to the spreadsheet or by writing an explanation on the printout.
+Turn in a your spreadsheet for the 5% case.
+Make sure there's enough text and documentation that it will be clear how you arrived at your results when the sheet is printed.

 To eliminate ambiguities about the timing of payments, here's how to set things up.
 The investment would cost $100 million in year 0 (today) and would produce $10 million of income per year with the first payment in year 11.
 The bond would raise $100 million in year 0, would cost you $7 million in years 1-9, and would cost $107 million in year 10 (7+100).